 Will bubbles eventually pop on their own?

-- If you notice soft, sticky areas in your resin application that do not seem to be curing properly, you will have to scrape off the wet material and pour another coat.
+If you notice soft, sticky areas in your resin application that do not seem to be curing properly, this always means that the chemical reaction was not able to happen properly—either through unequal measuring or non-thorough mixing.
+You will have to scrape off any wet material as best you can, sand down any dried, cured resin, and pour another coat over the entire thing.
 Your artwork underneath will not be disturbed.
-Make sure you scrape away all non-cured material and wipe the surface before re-coating, otherwise the stickiness could eventually leak out from under the new resin coat.
-Resin that remains sticky days after being poured will stay sticky indefinitely unless measures are taken to fix the situation.
-It is a result of the mixing ratio being off in some way, or mixing that was not thorough enough.
-If you have measured and mixed your resin properly, this problem will not occur.
+Make sure you scrape away all non-cured material, otherwise the stickiness could eventually leak out from under the new resin coat.
+Resin that remains sticky days after being poured will stay sticky indefinitely until measures are taken to fix the situation.

 How can I fix a greasy top layer on my resin?

-How can I fix an uneven coat of ArtResin?
+How can I fix an uneven coat of epoxy resin?

-If my first layer of ArtResin is scratched, will the scratch show through once I apply a second coat?
+If my first layer of epoxy resin is scratched, will the scratch show through once I apply a second coat?

-How can I remove large pieces of cured ArtResin (e.g. on a piece that got knocked out of level)?
+How can I remove large pieces of cured resin (e.g. on a piece that got knocked out of level)?

-How can I avoid lines or streaks in my ArtResin?
+How can I avoid lines or streaks in my epoxy resin?

-How can I avoid getting 'dimples' in my ArtResin surface (i.e. where resin drops have landed in the rest of the resin)?
+How can I avoid getting 'dimples' in my ArtResin surface?

-Why does my ArtResin look white or cloudy?
+Why does my ArtResin epoxy resin look milky white or cloudy?